-Research Assistance grants are made to faculty to pay students working as research assistants on faculty research projects.
-A total of $30,000 is available for Research Assistance Grants.
-In 2012-2013, the average Research Assistance Grant award was about $2,500.
+Research Assistance Grants are made to faculty to pay students to work as research assistants on faculty research projects during the school year.

-- A brief description of the proposed project (ordinarily 500 words or less) that discusses the methods, expected results, and expected products or outcomes of the project
+- A brief description of the proposed project (500 words or less) that discusses the methods, expected results, and expected products or outcomes

 - A brief discussion of the work the student will be hired to do, and how that work will benefit the faculty member's research

 - Information on other support for the project, if such support is available

 There will be three deadlines annually.
 Applications are due online by 5:00 p.m. on Monday, September 24, 2017; Monday, January 14, 2019; or Monday, April 22, 2019.